 320 International Finance.
 (4)

 This course examines the international dimensions of Finance.
-The course builds on the principles of Finance discussed in ACFN 310 and provides a conceptual framework for the key financial decisions of a multinational.
+The course builds on the principles of Finance discussed in ACFN 310 and provides a conceptual framework for the key financial decisions of a multinational organization.
 Topics covered will include the balance of payments, the determination of exchange rates, forecasting future exchange rates, methods of hedging exchange rate risk, the international financial markets, the cost of capital for a multinational, multinational capital budgeting, and international cash management.
 Prerequisite: 310.
 Spring.

 325 Intermediate Accounting I. (4)

 Principles and procedures underlying the preparation of financial statements.
 Valuation of assets and related revenue and expense recognition.
 Time-value-of-money concepts and their application to financial statements.
 ARBs, APB Opinions and FASB Statements.
 Prerequisites: 113, 114.
 Fall and spring.